writing

 Apr 2024

-Have you ever found yourself staring at a codebase, scratching your head as you try to decipher cryptic names like dyn_rtr_srv or id_svc?
-Or maybe you thought naming your error handling module the-upside-down was a clever nod to Stranger Things, but now your logs are filled with mysterious messages about demogorgons and eleven?
+Ever stared at a codebase, scratching your head over dyn_rtr_srv or id_svc?
+Or named your error handling module the-upside-down as a nod to Stranger Things, only to fill your logs with messages about demogorgons and eleven?

-Naming things in code is notorious, but it doesn’t have to be a nightmare.
+Naming things in code is notorious, but it needn’t be difficult.
 By following a few guiding principles and embracing a bit of creativity, our worst vices can be avoided.

 Building Blocks